titon/toolkit/docs/en/development/js.md

 When customizing however, it's important to associate the custom markup with class mappings.
 These mappings tell the component layer where critical elements within the template can be found.

-Continuing with the Modal example, the component must have knowledge of where to place content within the modal.
+Continuing with the Modal example, the component must have knowledge of where to inset content into the modal.
 This is handled by the `contentElement` option, which is set to `.modal-inner` by default.
 Options that end with `Element` are used for template mapping.